sbelakho2/apex-mediation-platform/docs/Customer-Facing/Troubleshooting/faq.md

 **Answer**: Since we use a **platform fee on the revenue you already earn**, there are no upfront payments to refund.

 **However**, if you believe we incorrectly calculated our share:
-1. Contact billing@bel-consulting.ee within 30 days
+1. Contact billing@apexmediation.ee within 30 days
 2. Provide transaction IDs
 3. We'll audit and issue credit if error confirmed